 Tokyo is a city unique in almost every aspect with contrasting sides to every element.
 The skyline in Tokyo looks futuristic whereas the Buddhist temples and Shinto shrines will take you back in time.
+Interesting offbeat activities are found everywhere.
 Working professionals immaculately dressed in western clothing is a common sight along with a strong subculture of youth sporting the extreme Harajuku fashion.
 Not to forget people passionately draped in kimonos walking by.

 The cuisine, culture, heritage, and architecture of ancient manmade landmarks are sure to give you an experience that you will never forget.
 The most memorable of all the experiences that you are going to have in Tokyo is the politeness of its people.